 NRIs can claim tax relief through two primary methods:

 Relief from double taxation under the India-US DTAA ensures that income earned by NRIs in the US is not taxed again in India or is provided with appropriate tax credits.
+This relief plays a key role in the US income tax return for NRI.
 The primary types of relief are:

 Step-by-Step Guide